Laura Rubin, Executive Director

 Anita Daley, Marketing Specialist

-Anita supports our programs by managing the outreach components several projects.
-She is a nature lover who has been working in the environmental non-profit sector for 20 years with an emphasis on marketing and communications to grow awareness and change behavior.
+Anita manages the outreach components of several projects.
+She is a nature lover who has been working in the environmental non-profit sector for over 20 years with an emphasis on marketing and communications to grow awareness and change behavior.
 She has a Bachelor of Arts Degree in History with a minor in Business Administration from Boston University.
 She joined HRWC in 2015 and lives in the Malletts Creekshed.

 Phone: (734) 769-5123 x603